Longshore Workers Compensation Lawyer in Northern California

 • Vessel-related negligence

-These cases can significantly increase the compensation you receive.
-Weltin Law has experience handling both workers’ compensation and civil claims to understand your legal options.
+These cases may involve separate legal options.
+Weltin Law has experience reviewing both workers’ compensation and civil claim issues.

-What To Do After a Longshore or Harbor Injury
+What To Do Before Speaking With a Longshore Workers Compensation Lawyer

 Ensure your safety first and report the injury to your employer as soon as possible.